-Halloween is in exactly two weeks.
+Halloween is in just over two weeks.
 How are the costumes coming?

 I’m sorry.
 I didn’t mean to bring it up.
 Please stop crying.
 Did you want me to call someone?
 You sure?

 All right, I’ve been making costumes for kids for almost twenty years.
 I don’t really know how to sew, and I don’t want to spend a ton of money, and my kids often pick costumes that no one sells.
 So DIY it is.

 Here are a few ways to make them . . . not easy, exactly, but much less hard.
 The most useful things I’ve learned: